gboeing/ppd534/software/readme.md

 If you're on Windows: in the settings, go to "shared drives" make sure all your drives are ticked for sharing.
 If they aren't, tick them then apply.

+Finally, if you have enough memory in your computer (say, 8+ GB), consider increasing Docker's allocated memory (to 4096 MB or 4 GB) in the "advanced" settings section.

 ### Step 2: Git